The Great Bolo

-Al Lovelock is an American retired professional wrestler best known by the ring name The Great Bolo.
-Lovelock was active in the 1950s and 1960s and was primarily known for his work in the Carolinas, Georgia, and Florida.
+Alexander Charles Newman (August 16, 1916-August 28th, 1984) was a Canadian professional wrestler known by the ring names Al Lovelock and The Great Bolo.
+Lovelock was born in Windsor, Ontario and was active in the 1950s and 1960s and was primarily known for his work in the Carolinas, Georgia, and Florida.
 Lovelock was the first to use the name "the Great Bolo" but would later allow Tom Renesto to use the name as well.
+He is the younger brother of politician Bernard Newman.
+Died August 28th 1984.

 Professional wrestling career

 Al Lovelock began wrestling in the late 1940s under his real name.
 In 1950 he worked for Dory Funk's "NWA Western States" territory, teaming with Danny McShain.
 The duo reached the finals of a tournament to crown new NWA Texas Tag Team Champions but lost to Rito Romero and Miguel Guzmán.
 In 1953 Lovelock had travelled to Hawaii and worked for NWA Hawaii, winning the promotions main title, the NWA Hawaii Heavyweight Championship from Ben Sharpe on February 14, 1954.
 Three months later Lovelock vacated the title and left the promotion.

 While working in Hawaii Lovelock had also begun working for the Los Angeles NWA territory as "The Great Bolo", a masked villain.
 Together with Tom Rice they held the International Television Tag Team Championship, which they won from Wilbur Snyder and Sandor Szabo.
 Bolo and Rice would hold the International Tag Team title one more time in 1955.
 After working in the Los Angeles area for a couple of years the Great Bolo moved on to Texas, returning to Dory Funk's Western States territory.
 Bolo would beat Dory Funk himself for the Amarillo version of the NWA North American Heavyweight Championship on February 7, 1957.
 A week later he defeated Funk for the NWA Southwest Junior Heavyweight Championship as well becoming a doubles champion.
 His double title reign only last two weeks before Dory Funk won both titles back.
 Bolo would go on to win the promotion's Southwest Tag Team Championship three times, each with a different partner: Dizzy Davis, Art Nelson and Tokyo Joe.
 In 1958 Tokyo Joe left the promotion forcing Bolo to team up with Kurt Von Poppenheim to lose the tag team titles to Ricky Romero and Dory Funk.